Research assistants conduct field work: recruiting participants,

 Chengbin Zhou Chengbin dot Zhou at mail dot utoronto dot ca more information

-Chengbin is a fourth-year undergraduate student at the University of Toronto, majoring in linguistics and minoring in history and art history.
+Chengbin is a fourth-year undergraduate student at the University of Toronto, majoring in Linguistics and minoring in history and art history.
 He is interested in research on sociolinguistics, historical linguistics, and philology.
 He is a fluent speaker of Cantonese, English, and Mandarin.

 Justin Leung Justinr dot Leung at mail dot utoronto dot ca more information